Brainiarc7/openstack-ansible/README.md

 You should be able to ssh to these VMs (username: `vagrant`, password:
 `vagrant`).
-You can also authenticate  with the vagrant private key, which is included here as the file `vagrant_private_key` (NOTE: git does not manage file permissions, these must be set to using "chmod 0600 vagrant_private_key" or ssh and ansible will fail with an error).
+You can also authenticate  with the vagrant private key, which is included here as the file `vagrant_private_key` (NOTE: the make command runs "chmod 0600 vagrant_private_key" but you may need to do it manually if ssh or ansible fail with an error).

+## Compute Node

+If everything works, you should also be able to ssh to the compute node from the network host:

+ * username: `cirros`
+ * password: `cubswin:)`

+Note: You may get a "connection refused" when attempting to ssh to the instance.
+It can take several minutes for the ssh server to respond to requests, even though the cirros instance has booted and is pingable.

 ## Interacting with your cloud